alepulver/my-thesis/README.md

 #### Tablet / Mobile

 - Make anchors larger for tablets, show tooltip always (there is no "mouseover")
-- Scale down canvas if screen space is too small, using setScale to avoid changing pixel values; if it doesn't work just use percentage for dimensions
+- setScale doesn't work, we have to calculate sizes manually

 #### Admin panel